globerhofer/HIPAA-policies/source/sections/configuration_management_policy.md

 ## Configuration Management

-1. Salt is used to standardize and automate configuration management.
+1. Chef and Salt are used to standardize and automate configuration management.
 2. OSSEC is used to scan systems every 2 hours and on reboot.
 These scans capture file system changes and also unauthorized or malicious software.
 3. No systems are deployed into Catalyze environments without approval of the Catalyze CTO.
 4. All changes to production systems, network devices, and firewalls are approved by the Catalyze CTO before they are implemented to assure they comply with business and security requirements.
 Additionally, all changes are tested before they are implemented in production.
 All changes are documented using issues filed in the "Deployment Ticket" JIRA project.
 Implementation of approved changes are only performed by authorized personnel.